w5xd/Mfj998Rt-mods/ReadMe.md

 it came up!
 Its as good as new.
 Here is the pile of dead semiconductors that came off the lightning-struck board.
 <p align='center'><img width='50%' src='deadparts.jpg' alt='deadparts.jpg'/></p>
+Now that I know something about how the tuner works, maybe I can improve it for my own use?

 <p>Why replace the as-designed PIC microprocessor?</p>

 In contesting scenarios, I found I could not always get the MFJ998RT to quickly tune to match at the frequency I wanted, and having to put a low power signal to it to force the tune causes QRM and takes time.
-This project adds a RFM69HCW 915MHz Wireless Transceiver
-with a maximum range of 500m.
+This project adds a RFM69HCW 915MHz Wireless Transceiver with a maximum range of 500m.
 It allows direct telemetry of the tuner's state in both directions from the main operating shack.
 The tuner, for example, can be commanded to set itself to an operating